vmware/differential-datalog/doc/language_reference/language_reference.md

                 not Siblings(x,y)
 ```

+We say that the atom appears with *positive polarity* (in the
+non-negated case) or *negative polarity* in the rule.

 The third form is a Boolean expression over variables introduced in the
-RHS of the rule.
+body of the rule.
 It filters the result of the query.

 ```
 Siblings(x,y) :- Parent(z,x), Parent(z,y), x != y
 ```

-The fourth form is an assignment expression that may introduce new
+The fourth form is an assignment expression that may introduces new
-variables as well as filter the query by pattern matching, e.g.,:
+variables as well as filters the query by pattern matching, e.g.,:

 ```
 DHCP_Options_server_ip(opts, ipv6_string_mapped(in6_generate_lla(mac))) :-
     DHCP_Options_options(opts, "server_id", val),
     NoIP4Addr = ip_parse(val),
-    SomeMAC{mac} = eth_addr_from_string(val)
+    SomeMAC{var mac} = eth_addr_from_string(val)
 ```

 Here we first filter the relation, only keeping records where